10 tips to help you spring forward or fall back

 Imagine you are traveling from South Carolina to California.
 The day will feel quite long since you gained a few hours and your body will need time to adjust.
 The same can be said of Daylight Saving Time.
 Whether you’re springing forward or letting the clock fall back, even the smallest time change can impact your body.

-Dr. Williams Rutherford says there are things you can do to help how the time change affects your personal health, sleep habits and lifestyle.
-She provides these 10 tips to help improve your sleep as you adjust.
+Dr. Rutherford provided these 10 tips to help improve your sleep as you adjust.

 - Transition gradually.
 Make small adjustments in your bedtime for several days beforehand to minimize the impact of the switch.
 Go to sleep 15 minutes early for a couple of days, then 30 minutes early for a couple of days.